panlm/partner-lab-taiwan/hycu/index.rst

 .. note::

-  By default, Comtrade's recommendation is 1 disk per Volume Group.
+  By default, HYCU's recommendation is 1 disk per Volume Group.
 Customers can utilize > 1 disk per Volume Group today to increase throughput to support a greater number of concurrent backups.
-Currently, Comtrade Support should be engaged to configure > 1 disk per Volume Group.
+Currently, HYCU Support should be engaged to configure > 1 disk per Volume Group.

   CHAP passwords must be between 12 and 16 characters long.